-A recently-designated trail near the West Entrance, this loop encompasses parts of the North View, Maze, and Window Rock trails.
-A fantastic route that winds through large boulder formations, desert washes, slot canyons, and Joshua Tree forests, this path encompasses just about everything people love about Joshua Tree in one lightly-traveled trail.
+This loop encompasses parts of the North View, Maze, and Window Rock trails.
+It’s a fantastic route that winds through large boulder formations, desert washes, slot canyons, and Joshua tree forests, this path encompasses just about everything people love about Joshua Tree in one lightly-traveled trail.
 Highly recommended.

-There still aren’t any signs pointing you toward the trailhead, which is why this trail isn’t very crowded.
+There aren’t any signs pointing you toward the trailhead, which is why this trail isn’t very crowded.
 If you’re headed into the park from the West Entrance, you’ll see a small off-road dirt area near a barely-noticeable metal rod marked 24.
 It’s a little over 1.7 miles from the gate.
 There’s a chance you may see a few cars parked off the road here, too.

 And if you keep you eyes and ears open, you might catch a glimpse of some climbers scrambling up boulders.

 The West Hills View is particularly impressive.
-On a clear day, you can see all the way to Mt.
-San Gorgonio to the west, and deep into the interior of the park.
+On a clear day, you can see all the way to San Gorgonio Mountain to the west, and deep into the interior of the park.
 You’ll also probably be able to make out the cars at the trailhead – if not at least the road leading to the trailhead.
-That always gives me a nice sense of accomplishment.

 From there, the trail leaves the barren rock formations, skirts along a wide ridge, and drops down into a gulch and several washes, where you’ll finally start to see those ever-present Joshua trees again.

-Almost as soon as you drop down into the sandy wash, you’ll see a branch of the wash leading to your right.
+Almost as soon as you drop down into the sandy wash at 2.7 miles, you’ll see a branch of the wash leading to your right.
 Skip this and continue east in the wider wash.
 You’ll circle around a small plateau, eventually turning south.
 Keep your eyes peeled for a small sign marking the intersection with the Big Pine Trail, and continue in another wide wash as it moves southwest.

 Here, you’ll get up close and personal with some smaller Joshua trees, but keep scanning for landmarks — it’s easy to get lost here.
 Following footprints in washes only helps if the hiker before you didn’t get lost — and you can’t always count on that.